mysql/mysql-utilities/doc/man/mysqldiff.rst

 so forth) for an account that has the appropriate privileges to access all objects to be compared.

-The SQL transformation feature has the following known limitations:
+The SQL transformation feature has these known limitations:

 * When tables with partition differences are encountered, the utility generates the **ALTER TABLE** statement for all other changes but